Manage Increased Breast Cancer Risk with Regular Mammograms

 Do you know how dense your breasts are?
 If you’re a woman age 40 or older, you should.

-Breast density — or the amount of fibrous breast tissue compared to the amount of fatty tissue — is an extremely important factor to consider when screening for breast cancer and can influence decisions you make when scheduling your annual mammogram.
+Breast density — or the amount of fibrous breast tissue compared to the amount of fatty tissue — is an important factor to consider when making decisions about when to start screening for breast cancer and how often to schedule those regular mammograms.

-Sarasota Memorial radiologists document breast density in every mammography report and encourage a woman’s referring physician to discuss additional screenings if indicated — such as ultrasound and breast MRI, which can detect tumors that mammograms can’t see — for patients with significant breast density.
+For that reason, Sarasota Memorial radiologists document breast density in every mammography report and encourage a woman’s referring physician to discuss additional screenings if indicated — such as ultrasound and breast MRI, which can detect tumors that mammograms can’t see.

 Scheduling a Mammogram